Best Guide Intune Win32 App Deployment | Endpoint Manager

 Running the Microsoft Win32 Content Prep Tool

-Browse to the output folder and that’s our AcroRead.intunewin file.
-In the next step we will upload this file to Intune and begin Intune Win32 app deployment.
+Browse to the output folder, and we see our AcroRead.intunewin file is ready.
+In the next step, we will upload this file to Intune and deploy it to Windows devices.

 Tip – The .intunewin file contains two folders – Contents and Metadata.
 These folders contain the application package (the installer), and the Detetection.xml file